-In Use Case 1 the problem of a possible oil leakage inside a wind turbine arises.
-The later this oil leak is discovered, the higher the resulting damage.
+Thus, in the context of the oil leakage scenario, the later this oil leak is discovered, the higher the resulting damage.
 The use of a camera inside the turbine is a cost-effective solution to detect the oil leakage at an early stage.
 An ML model is used for this purpose, which is operated on the edge devices installed on the wind turbines and performs image analysis.
 This image classification process has to be specially trained for oil leakage.
 The trained model can then be used for all turbines for permanent analysis during operation and is obtained from a central location (data center).
 In addition, the model will be further refined over time.
 This is necessary because the turbines have different designs and sizes, which means that the camera perspective can vary.
 This results in variances in the image motifs to be analyzed.